Eklipsorz/pub-learning-note/inbox/Untitled 3.md

 ## 描述

 [[@javascripttutorialJavaScriptPrimitiveVs]]
+> When you declare variables, the JavaScript engine allocates the memory for them on two memory locations: stack and heap.

 > Static data is the data whose size is fixed at compile time.
 Static data includes:
 > - Primitive values (null, undefined, boolean, number, string, symbol, and BigInt)
 > - Reference values that refer to objects.